aschombe/microRISC/README.md

 ## TODO List
 - [ ] Manual
 - [ ] Design the architecture/spec
+    - [ ] How to store labels and the data section
+    - [ ] Assign opcodes and control signals for opcode bits
+    - [ ] Outline memory layouts
+    - [ ] Decide how stack will work
 - [x] Define the instruction set
 - [ ] Implement the architecture in Logisim
 - [ ] Write an assembler
+    - [ ] Add more error checking (expected_count)
+    - [ ] Decide how to handle data section and labels